 The primary investors in hedge funds are institutional investors.
-These are professional investors who manage large amounts of cash.
+These are professional investors who manage large amounts of money.
 They work for pension funds for corporations, government workers, and labor unions.
 They also manage sovereign wealth funds for entire countries.
 They handle the cash assets of insurance companies, other corporations, and trusts.
 Institutional investors provide 65% of the capital invested in hedge funds.